 The physical environment presents a laundry list of addictive triggers.
 Grabbing a “couple of drinks” after work, a few beers watching a football game, girls’ and guys’ nights out, and just being at a favorite hangout can be hotbeds of temptation and craving and when those behaviors are repeated, trouble brews.
 A person can develop conditioning to a specific place and once habits are in place, they can be hard to break, especially when associated with alcohol or drug abuse.

 Interestingly, studies have shown that particular reactions and expectations to a drug can take effect after just three to four exposures to a setting and will remain locked in place until the problem is addressed.
 While all of these examples are viewed as risk factors, there are certainly many more reasons why someone might develop an addiction and typically a host of influences are at play.
 Becoming familiar with environmental triggers goes a long way in helping take steps toward control and recovery.

-For more information on the role of environment in addiction and recovery, contact Restore Health and Wellness Center at (888)979-4570 or restorecenterla.com.
-We offer comprehensive programs for addiction treatment in Thousand Oaks, CA and use proven methods to help you or a loved one break free from addiction.
-Visit us at 6918 Owensmouth Ave Canoga Park, CA 91303 24/7 Admissions (818) 722-9019 On-Site Contact (818) 806-3914.
+For more information on the role of environment in addiction and recovery, contact Restore Health and Wellness Center at (888)979-4570 or go to restorecenterla.com.
+We offer comprehensive programs for addiction treatment in Thousand Oaks, CA, and use proven methods to help you or a loved one break free from addiction.
+Visit us at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.